 77 school children have received school uniforms and shoes through collection by Sheila Alverbäck.
 We gathered under the same tree as before.
 Pastor Eddy Bushitse preached, we sang and Lena and Wenche greeted in a few words.
 It was a nice time with coffee and juice, mixed with water from our own well and distribution of clothes.

-L2 plot: The heat and lack of water has dried out shrubs and trees.
-In October, some goats grazed the dry grass on the plot.
-The owner, a farmer in the neighborhood, had borrowed the plot while waiting for the fence to be set up on his land where the goats would be placed later.
-The gate and lock are ok but the house has unfortunately fallen into disrepair, with a broken window and a broken interior door.
-A young man lived there until December, but he did not take responsibility for the house or the land.
-Now we have found a family that lives there and hopefully takes responsibility for this.
-Pastor Eddy Bushitse pays 1000 kwacha / month until they get the first harvest of vegetables and fruits.
-The positive is that the water pump worked, that the house is so thoroughly and smartly built that it keeps the heat out.
+L2 plot: Intense heat and lack of water has dried out shrubs and trees.
+In October, some goats ate the dry grass on the plot.
+The owner, a farmer in the neighborhood, had borrowed the plot while waiting for a fence being set up on his own plot.
+The gate and lock are now ok, but the house has unfortunately a broken window and a broken interior door.
+A young man lived there until December 2019, but he did not take responsibility for either the house nor the land.
+Now a family lives there and hopefully takes responsibility.
+Pastor Eddy Bushitse pays 1000 kwacha / month until the first harvest of vegetables and fruits.
+Fortunately the water pump worked and that the house is so thoroughly and smartly built that it keeps the heat out.

 L14 plot: It has not made a decision on what we should do on the plot.
 We have not received any feedback on the leasing agreement that was sent to potential interested parties this year.
 We lack resources both of money and competent people who can run a business.
 We have raised a proposal that Limbani Manda could be responsible for operations ex. construction of knowledge centers and democents for young people in permaculture.
 (Possibly in collaboration with Lush and Scope).
 This is something that the authorities in Lusaka province can support financially.